Chris Young discography

 In 2015, Young released his fifth album, I'm Comin' Over, and earned his first number one on the Top Country Albums chart.
 The record was also Young's fastest record to be certified Gold by RIAA.
 The record's lead single of the same name reached number one on both the Country Airplay and Canada Country charts.
 "Think of You", a duet with Cassadee Pope, was Young's first single to feature another artist and also reached number one.
 His Vince Gill collaboration, "Sober Saturday Night", serves as the album's third single and third consecutive number one single.

 Losing Sleep was released on October 20, 2017, and was his second album to reach number one on the Top Country Albums chart.
 Its lead single, the title track, reached number one on the Country Airplay chart.
 "Hangin' On", the album's second single, peaked at number two on the Country Airplay chart.

 On January 28, 2019, Young released the leadoff single to his eighth studio album, "Raised on Country", which peaked at number 5 on the Country Airplay chart.
 "Drowning", the second single, stalled at number 25 on the Country Airplay chart.
 The third single, "Famous Friends", featuring Kane Brown, reached number one on the Country Airplay chart, and would be Young's first single featuring another artist to do so in five years.
 The album, also titled Famous Friends, was released on August 6, 2021, and peaked at number three on the Top Country Albums chart.
+In 2023, Young released the singles "Looking for You" and "Young Love & Saturday Nights".
+On March 22, 2024, he released his ninth album Young Love & Saturday Nights.
+On October 17, 2025, Young released his tenth album I Didn't Come Here to Leave.